donsolly/my_flask_app/readme.md

 # My Flask App

-This repository contains a simple Flask application deployed to a Kubernetes cluster using Docker, GitHub Actions for CI/CD, and FluxCD for GitOps-based deployment.
+This repository contains a simple Flask application deployed to a Kubernetes cluster using Docker, GitHub Actions for CI, and FluxCD for CD.

 ## Prerequisites